 - Peel the eggplant and cut it into ¾-inch thick slices.

-- Salt the slice liberally and let them rest on a parchment paper lined baking sheet for about 45 minutes.
-Salting the eggplant removes any bitterness and improves the texture, so please don’t skip this step.
+- Salt the slices liberally and let them rest on a parchment-lined baking sheet for about 45 minutes.
+Salting the eggplant removes bitterness and improves the texture, so please don’t skip this step.

 - Rinse the salt off under running water and pat dry with paper towels.